apache/horaedb-client-java/README.md

 For more configuration options, see [configuration](docs/configuration.md)

 ## Create table example
-CeresDB is a Schema-less time-series database, so creating table schema ahead of data ingestion is not required (CeresDB will create a default schema according to the very first data you write into it).
+HoraeDB is a Schema-less time-series database, so creating table schema ahead of data ingestion is not required (HoraeDB will create a default schema according to the very first data you write into it).
 Of course, you can also manually create a schema for fine grained management purposes (eg. managing index).

-The following table creation statement（using the SQL API included in SDK ）shows all field types supported by CeresDB：
+The following table creation statement（using the SQL API included in SDK ）shows all field types supported by HoraeDB：

 ```java
 // Create table manually, creating table schema ahead of data ingestion is not required